Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: Introduction

-We need to use Talagrand's inequality with sharp constants (Bousquet (2003), Klein and Rio (2005)) in the proofs, but to do this, we have to estimate the expectation of suprema of certain empirical processes that appear in the centering of Talagrand's inequality.
-The use of entropy-based moment inequalities for empirical processes typically results in too conservative constants (e.g., in Gin\'{e} and Nickl (2008)).
-In order to remedy this problem, we adapt recent ideas due to Koltchinskii (2001, 2006) and Bartlett, Boucheron and Lugosi (2002) to density estimation: the entropy based moment bounds are replaced by the sup norm of the associated Rademacher averages, which are, with high probability, better estimates of the expected value of the supremum of the empirical process.
-We derive a Bernstein-type analogue of an exponential inequality in Koltchinskii (2006) that shows how the supremum of an empirical process deviates from the supremum of the associated Rademacher processes.
-This Bernstein-type version allows to use partial knowledge on the variance of the empirical processes involved, which is crucial for applications in our context of adaptive density estimation.
-Moreover, we show that one can use, instead of the supremum of the Rademacher process, its conditional expectation given the data (which is more stable).
-We should also remark on recent interest in obtaining inequalities similar to those in Koltchinskii (2006) for general bootstrap procedures, see Fromont (2007).
-Since many bootstrap empirical processes (such as the one's obtained from Efron's bootstrap) are minorized by Rademacher processes, our inequalities apply there as well, but may give suboptimal constants.
+We need to use Talagrand's exponential inequality with sharp constants \cite{2003Bousquet,2005Klein} in the proofs, but to do this, we have to estimate the expectation of suprema of certain empirical processes that appear in the centering of Talagrand's inequality.
+The use of entropy-based moment inequalities for empirical processes typically results in too conservative constants (for example, in \cite{2009aGin}).
+In order to remedy this problem, we adapt recent ideas due to Koltchinskii \cite{2001Koltchinskii,2006Koltchinskii} and Bartlett, Boucheron and Lugosi \cite{2002Bartlett} to density estimation: the entropy-based moment bounds are replaced by the sup-norm of the associated Rademacher averages, which are, with high probability, better estimates of the expected value of the supremum of the empirical process.
+We derive a Bernstein-type analog of an exponential inequality in \cite{2006Koltchinskii} that shows how the supremum of an empirical process deviates from the supremum of the associated Rademacher processes.
+This Bernstein-type version allows one to use partial knowledge of the variance of the empirical processes involved, which is crucial for applications in our context of adaptive density estimation.
+Moreover, we show that one can use, instead of the supremum of the Rademacher process, its conditional expectation given the data.